wp-plugins/google-images-search-and-insert/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin help you search images on internet (powered by Google Images API) and insert to content very quickly.
+This plugin help you search images on internet (powered by Google Images API) and insert to content or set featured image very quickly.

 == Description ==

-This plugin help you search images on internet (powered by Google Images API) and insert to content very quickly.
+This plugin help you search images on internet (powered by Google Images API) and insert to content or set featured image very quickly.

 Feature:

 - Search images and insert to content
 - Change title and size before insert

-Note: To have full version with other feature as "Save to Media Library" and "Set featured image", please go to http://dunghv.com
+Note: To have full version with other feature as "Save to Media Library" and "Set Featured Image", please go to http://dunghv.com

 == Installation ==